• Skip to primary navigation

 How to select peaches for baked peaches recipe?

-How to cut peaches to make easy baked peaches?
+How to cut peaches into wedges?

 Using a sharp paring knife, make wedge-shaped cuts starting from the top near the stem and slicing downward toward the bottom, carefully cutting around the pit without slicing all the way through.
 Create several evenly spaced wedges around the peach—about 6 to 8 slices—cutting down to the pit.
 Gently pull each wedge away with your fingers, and if the peach is too firm, use a small paring knife to help loosen the flesh from the pit.